Reconstructing unknown inclusions for the biharmonic equation: Introduction

-where $u$ is the solution to the equation \eqref{main_eqn} and $\nu$ denote the outward unit normal vector to $\pa \Omega$.
-We now state the following theorem. \begin{theorem} Let $\Omega\subset\mathbb{R}^n, (n\geq 3)$ be a bounded smooth domain and let $D$ be a Lipschitz sub-domain contained in $\Omega$.
-Furthermore, we assume that $\Omega\setminus\overline{D}$ is connected and coefficients satisfy Assumption \ref{assump}.
-Then, the Dirichlet to Neumann map $\NN_{\wt \ga, \wt A, \wt n}$ determines the shape and location of $D$. \end{theorem} To prove this Theorem, we apply the enclosure method, proposed by Ikehata \cite{Ikehata:2000}, see also \cite{Ikehata:1999}, \cite{Ikehata:2002} and \cite{Ikehata:1998}.
-In \cite{Ikehata:2000}, he considered the inverse problem for conductivity equation as a model problem and used complex geometrical optics solution with linear phase to detect the convex hull of the obstacle.
-The main idea behind this method is as follows: We first define an indicator function, $I_{x_0}(h, t)$, see \eqref{indicatorFUN}, via the difference of Dirichlet to Neumann map $\NN_{\wt \ga, \wt A, \wt n} - \NN_{1, 0, q}$ and CGO solutions on the boundary.
-The indicator function represents the energy difference when there is an obstacle inside $\Omega$ and there is no obstacle in $\Omega$.
-We only consider CGOs with logarithmic phase.
-In Theorem \ref{main thm}, we show an asymptotic estimate of the indicator function for a small parameter $h>0$ and this indicates whether or not a level set of the phase function touches the obstacle surface.
-Finally, intersection of all the level sets touching the interface determines not only the convex hull of the obstacle but also some non-convex part of it.
-A lot of work has been done to detect the unknown obstacle using this enclosure method for various other kinds of partial differential equations, see for example in the case of Maxwell system \cite{Kar:Sini:2014}, elasticity equation \cite{Kar:SIni:elas}, and Helmholtz equation \cite{Sini:Yoshida:2012}.
-In \cite{Sini:Yoshida:2012}, authors considered the problem of determining unknown obstacle for the divergence form elliptic equations with lower order terms from the knowledge of Dirichlet to Neumann map.
-The result has been proved by using Meyers $L^p$-estimates, see \cite{Meyers1963}, to remove some geometrical assumption on the obstacle surface.
-Ideas of using $L^p$-estimates to prove the enclosure method for the reconstruction, have been implemented also in \cite{Kar:SIni:elas} and \cite{Kar:Sini:2014}.
-Calder\'on problem corresponding to the biharmonic operator has been first studied by Krupchyk-Lassas-Uhlmann \cite{KRUPCHYK20121781} to prove unique determination of the first order perturbation $A(x)\cdot D + q$ of the biharmonic equation from the Dirichlet to Neumann map measured on the part of the boundary.
-Further results on the inverse problems for the biharmonic equation can be found, see for example in \cite{YK}, \cite{MR3118392}, \cite{MR3484382} and the references therein.
+We mainly applied the enclosure method proposed by Ikehata \cite{Ikehata:2000} to solve the inverse problem.
+See also \cite{Ikehata:1999} for the enclosure method using a single input.
+In \cite{Ikehata:2000}, the author considered the inverse problem for a conductivity equation as a model problem and used complex geometrical optics solutions with a linear phase to detect the convex hull of an obstacle.
+Many studies have been conducted on detecting unknown obstacles using this enclosure method for various other types of partial differential equations.
+See, for example the Maxwell system \cite{Kar:Sini:2014, MR3396397, Zhou:2010}, elasticity equation \cite{Kar:SIni:elas, MR2853548}, Helmholtz equation \cite{Sini:Yoshida:2012, MR3195891, MR2367868, MR2765688, MR2390978}, \cite{MR3040565}, and a review paper \cite{MR3098659}.
+We could also mention the works \cite{MR4245819, MR4281493} in case of complex conductivity and \cite{MR3562270} to deal with the anisotropic conductivity.
+Meanwhile, the authors \cite{MR3773773, MR3810150, MR3320025} studied inverse problems for detecting unknown inclusions for $p$-Laplace type model by utilising enclosure method.
+In \cite{Sini:Yoshida:2012}, the authors considered the problem of determining the unknown obstacle for divergence form elliptic equations with lower--order terms from the knowledge of the Dirichlet--to--Neumann map.
+The result was proved using Meyers $L^p$--estimates \cite{Meyers1963} to eliminate some geometrical assumptions on the obstacle surface.
+The ideas of using $L^p$--estimates to prove the enclosure method for the reconstruction, have also been implemented in \cite{Kar:SIni:elas} and \cite{Kar:Sini:2014}.